Personal Fashion Styling (Online Short Course)

 - Creating mood boards with clients

-- An exploration of trends: what is a trend?
-How do we spot them and analyse them?
-What impact do they have on us and our clients?
+- An exploration of trends, how to spot them, and what impact do they have on us and our clients?

 - An introduction to trend forecasting